 Full-system partitions and dedicated partitions are not taken into account.
+Multiple shared processors pools are not taken into account.

 Then the BPRse server builds the html pages presenting the daily, weekly and monthly statistics and graphs and highlights abnormal situations (red for critical, orange for warning).
 This is performed once a day, using a cron.